larrybotha/postman-rest-api-testing/01-first-steps/README.md

 With the details of the request above we can see that the response we get from httpbin.org includes a `json` property with the payload we sent in the request.

+## Using Postman

+Postman is useful in a number of different ways:

+- manual API testing
+- creating mock servers
+- collaborating with a team library
+- documenting APIs
+- scripting
+    - creating workflows
+    - writing tests
+- automatic API testing
+    - collection runner
+    - Newman
+        - Jenkins
+        - other CI servers
+    - monitors